Prajkta1920/Streaming-Platform-Analytics/README.md

 - **GitHub:** Project version control and portfolio management.

 ---
-<h2><a class="anchor" id="method"></a>Method or Framework Followed in these project</h2>
+<h2><a class="anchor" id="method"></a>Method or Framework Followed </h2>
-the StreamVerse OTT Platform Analytics project follows an end-to-end analytics framework that moves from understanding the business problem to delivering actionable business recommendations.
+The StreamVerse OTT Platform Analytics project follows an end-to-end analytics framework that moves from understanding the business problem to delivering actionable business recommendations.

-Project Methodology
+Project Methodology:

 1. **Business Understanding:** Understand the OTT business, subscription lifecycle, viewer engagement, content performance, churn, and stakeholder requirements.